 But because neither film embodies dieselpunk absolutely, they can only be seen as precursors to the genre.
 They can be considered as strong influences to the genre, just as Jules Verne and H.G.
 Wells relate to steampunk and George Orwell’s 1984 and Jean-Luc Godard’s Alphaville to cyberpunk.
 And just as in steampunk and cyberpunk, many of the themes and designs and imagery found in these films, have been adopted into the dieselpunk setting, influencing other works which have become generally accepted over time as existing within the known genre.

-This story originally appeared in Gatehouse Gazette #3 (November 2008), p.
+This story first appeared in Gatehouse Gazette 3 (November 2008), p.
 14-16, with the headline “The History of Dieselpunk, Part I: Proto-Diesel”.